RichelynScott/Final-Project-Group-B/README.md

 * Which markets will show the most dramatic increase in rent in the future?
 * Which markets are predicted to have the smallest increased in rent prices?

+## Group Communication

+We will be utilizing Slack as our main form of communication